-Pre-wedding shoots are a great opportunity to have a lovely date with your man with the bonus of gorgeous photos at the end.
-Yey!
+A pre-wedding shoots is a great opportunity to have a lovely date with your man with the bonus of gorgeous photos at the end.
+Yay!

 You also get to know your photographer and how they work and they find out how best to photograph you, which is so so important for your wedding day.